Skip to content

-Interview: From owning a small business to supporting SMBs at BankiFi
+From owning an small business to supporting them with technology | BankiFi

 Lindsay Hodges joined BankiFi with a wealth of financial services experience working in America.
 What's more, Lindsay is also a small business owner, meaning she has a unique perspective that we're delighted to share.